usgs/wdfn-blog/content/build-river-conditions.md

 (see [this
 script](https://github.com/USGS-VIZLAB/gage-conditions-gif/blob/master/2_process/src/process_dv_historic_quantiles.R)).

-For the purposes of this blog, we will use [the `stat` service (beta) from NWIS](https://waterservices.usgs.gov/rest/Statistics-Service.html) so that we don’t need to pull down all of the historic data.
+For the purposes of this workflow, we will use [the `stat` service (beta) from NWIS](https://waterservices.usgs.gov/rest/Statistics-Service.html) so that we don’t need to pull down all of the historic data.
 This means that the final viz will show the values relative to that day’s historic values (as WaterWatch does).
-That is how the `stat` service works and greatly simplifies the processing part of this blog so we can get to the animation part!
+That is how the `stat` service works and greatly simplifies the processing part of this example so we can get to the animation!

 ### Find the site numbers.